Selenium

 In addition, the Selenium core is removed but supports Selenium RC indirectly through a back-end web driver.

-Firefox is the default browser, and it supports Firefox browser versions below 47.0.2 A separate driver for Firefox has been introduced, which is called GeckoDriver.
+Firefox is the default browser, and it supports Firefox versions below 47.0.2 A separate driver for Firefox has been introduced, which is called GeckoDriver.
 It supports 47.0.2 and above versions

-It is not W3C (World Wide Web Consortium) standard It has become a W3C (World Wide Web Consortium) standard
+It is not a W3C (World Wide Web Consortium) standard It has become a W3C (World Wide Web Consortium) standard

 It supports and automates Mobile applications using AndroidDriver and iPhoneDriver.
-Mobile automation support is removed i.e. AndroidDriver and iPhoneDriver have been removed from the Selenium WebDriver library.
+Mobile automation support is removed, i.e., AndroidDriver and iPhoneDriver have been removed from the Selenium WebDriver library.
 One can use tools like Appium for mobile automation testing

 What is Selenium 4?